 People practice hard with the goal of being able to play freely and musically.
 Practicing an instrument and playing an instrument are two totally different things.

 See, practice time is for locking down, putting on your serious face and doing a lot of often tedious things that require mental strain.
-It’s like jogging for people who hate running - but when you reach the finish line, you feel relieved!
+It’s like jogging - it should work you out (more mentally than physically in this case), but when you reach the finish line, you feel relieved!
 Like, “Yes, I finally got this part/technique/piece down!”
 When I really focus and practice, you’ll see my shell stumble out of the room 4 hours later, in a daze, just mentally exhausted and really, really hungry.
 This is work that’s necessary to become a better musician.

 Playing on the other hand doesn't make you push so hard mentally, so isn't usually a good source of growth.
 However, it is an equally important but oft-forgotten part of learning an instrument.
 So many people get lost in their drive for perfection.
 You don’t want to lose sight of the real meaning of music: a means for expression, togetherness, and celebration.
 You want to keep close the reason why you wanted to learn this instrument in the first place!
 Sometimes, you just have to set aside some time to really get lost in the music, play what you love to play, and make your own ideas!